awslabs/sagemaker-battlesnake-ai/Documentation/UpdateHeuristicsAndDeploy.md

 # STEP 2 - Customize the AI heuristics

-This section explains how to write your own routines to override the AI's movement decisions using heuristics.
+In [STEP 1 - Deploy the environment](DeployTheAIEndpoint.md) you deployed a snake using a pre-trained deep learning model.
+However, deep learning models can sometimes choose sub-optimal actions which can result in undesirable outcomes for your snake, such as colliding with a wall or facing off with an opponent snake that has a longer body (in both cases, your snake will die).

+So in this section, you will write some heuristics that serve as ground rules for your snake.
+These ground rules will override any decisions made by the deep learning model.
+For example, you can write a routine that will determine if a given movement decision will result in a collision with a wall, or if your snake can be able to defeat another shorter snake by colliding with it, head to head.

+In the next section, you will you "deeper" and customize your deep learning model [STEP 3](TrainModelAndDeploy.md).

+Let's begin!

 > __PRE-REQUISITE__: You need to run __[STEP 1 - Deploy the environment](DeployTheAIEndpoint.md)__ before completing STEP 2 or STEP 3.

 ---

-The AI can make movement decisions using either your customised model (if you ran through [STEP 3](TrainModelAndDeploy.md) ) or the provided pretrained model (from [STEP 1](DeployTheAIEndpoint.md) ).

-In some situations, the neural network model might choose a sub-optimal action.
-This can result in undesirable outcomes for your snake, such as colliding with a wall or facing off with an opponent snake that has a longer body (in both cases, your snake will die).

-One way to overcome this issue is to pass the neural network's decision through a set of routines that will attempt to avoid such undesirable events.
-For example, you can write a routine that will determine if a given movement decision will result in a collision with a wall.
-Another routine might try to detect if you may be able to defeat another shorter snake by colliding with it, head to head.

 _If you do clever things, your pull request is welcome!_

 ## Architecture